jmis/gtsm/README.md

 A command line tool to generate TypeScript models from C# models.
+GTSM does not require you to add anything to your code.
+C# types are found via regular expressions specified in a config file.

 ## Features
 - Recursively generate models for types automatically